anastasioskontogiorgis/phishing-detection-pipeline/README.md

 8, so live traffic will differ from the benchmark distribution.
 The service makes that difference visible.
-Every request is logged as a JSON line recording the verdict, the probability, the latency and the text length, never the text itself, and `/stats` tracks the running prediction distribution against the held-out baseline.
+Every request is logged as a JSON line recording the verdict, the probability, the latency and the text length, never the text itself, and `/stats` reports request volume, the running class mix and latency.

-Section 8 identifies what to watch for.
+Section 8 identifies what to watch for in the logged probabilities.
 Traffic unlike the training corpus produces predictions clustered around the threshold rather than at the extremes, so a rising proportion of mid-range probabilities is the earliest available indication that the operating point requires revision.